Our Letter of Inquiry submission period is now closed.

 We do not make grants to religious organizations or to fund projects run by religious organizations.

-In our 2021 – 2022 funding cycle, we were able to fund approximately 4% of the organizations that submitted Letters of Inquiry to us.
-In our 2022 – 2023 cycle, we were able to fund approximately 15% of them.
+In our 2021 – 2022 funding cycle before we changed our process, we were able to fund approximately 4% of the organizations that submitted Letters of Inquiry to us.
+In our 2022 – 2023 cycle, we were able to fund approximately 15% of them and in our 2023 – 2024 cycle we were able to fund approximately 17%.

 Show Buttons